-- Integrated microphone that can also be deactivated
+- Integrated microphone, which can also be deactivated

-- Spotify app: see notes in the separate section below.
+- Spotify app: see notes in separate section below

-- Integrated music memory that can record about 300 songs
+- Integrated music memory, which can hold about 300 songs

-- Fitbit Pay now available by default (previously only in Special Version models)
+- Fitbit Pay now available as standard (previously only in Special Version models)

-- Premium Service: paid service that includes multiple guided health programs and more
+- Premium Service: paid service that includes various guided health programs and more

 Unfortunately, the Versa only has Connected GPS, which means that it can only use the GPS of the smartphone.
 The smartphone must therefore be present during sports activities if you want to record routes, for example.
 If you don’t want to do without integrated GPS, take a closer look at the Ionic, because it offers this function.

-Many people say Fitbit that the Versa imitates the Apple Watch.
-But it’s not quite like that.
-The case of the Versa 2 is square and has rounded corners, as they say.
+We cannot confirm what many say the manufacturer is doing, namely that it imitates the Apple Watch.
+Simply put, it is not quite like that.
+The case of the Versa 2 is square and has rounded corners.
 In general, the case has a completely different form factor.
-The Versa 2 is very comfortable to wear due to its continuous round shapes.
+The fitness watch is very comfortable to wear due to its round shape.

 All in all, the Versa 2 conveys a clear design and leaves an elegant as well as sporty impression.
-Apropos wristband: The wristband looks really great purely optically.
-As with the predecessor Fitbit Versa Special Edition, we again have the feeling that the fabric wristband of our test device could be a bit more cuddly and soft.
-Others may feel differently, but at an RRP price of $229.95, you get the feeling that more could be possible in the direction of the band.
+Speaking of the wristband: The wristband looks really great from a visual point of view.
+As with the predecessor, Fitbit Versa Special Edition, we again have the feeling that the fabric wristband of our test device could be a bit more soft and cuddly.
+Others may feel differently, but at an RRP price of $229.95, you get the feeling that more could be possible in terms of the band.

-Fortunately, the band can be replaced at will.
+Fortunately, the wristband can be replaced at will.
 This is also one of the strengths of the Versa 2.
 The watch and its band can be very well adapted to your own ideas.
-In particular, Fitbit Versa 2 wristband offers from third-party suppliers* offer plenty of scope for creativity.
+In particular, offers from third-party suppliers* offer plenty of scope for creativity.
 So if you like, simply attach another stylish, classic, leather or metal wristband.

-Unlocking the wristband worked quickly and well in our Fitbit Versa 2 review.
-You don’t have to worry about the length of the band, because the manufacturer delivers a short as well as a long fabric band at the same time.
-In addition, silicone bands in short and long versions are included in the scope of delivery.
-If you have wristbands of the Versa predecessors, they can be used with the Versa 2.
+Unlocking the strap worked well in our test.
+By the way, you don’t have to worry about the length of the wristband, because the manufacturer supplies a short and a long fabric wristband at the same time.
+In addition, short and long silicone wristbands are included in the delivery.
+Wristbands of the predecessor are compatible and can be used as well.

-The Versa 2 is charged in a practical charging cradle as shown in the picture above.
+The watch is charged in a practical charging cradle as shown in the picture above.

-The display of the Versa 2 is a bit bigger compared to its predecessor.
-In addition, the color LCD display has been replaced with a color AMOLED display.
-And you can feel the growth and display replacement in a positive sense.
-The resolution is 300×300 pixels, the brightness is very good 1,000 Nits.
-With these characteristics, the display is also better suited for bright environments.
-Darker environments like in fitness studios are no problem for the display.
+A striking feature of the Versa 2 is its display.
+It is a bit bigger than its predecessor.
+In addition, the color LCD display has been replaced by a color AMOLED display.
+In practice, the increase and replacement of the display has had a positive effect.
+The resolution is now 300×300 pixels, the brightness is at a very good 1,000 Nits.
+With these features, the display is also better suited for bright environments.
+Darker environments like in fitness studios are no problem for the display anyway.

-Another new function has been added around the display, namely the option to leave the display permanently switched on.
-Also called Always-on.
-With a glance at the display of the watch, the most important data is always quickly readable.
-This includes the time, date, battery life and a few performance data during a workout.
-However, you should be aware that the Always-on option affects the battery life.
-Other Fitbit watches do not have an Always-On option.
-With these watches, the display turns off automatically after a few seconds and does not always turn on reliably automatically.
+Around the display, another new function has been added, namely the option to leave the display permanently on.
+This means that the most important data can always be read off quickly at a glance.
+This includes time, date, battery life and some performance data during a workout.
+However, this option affects the battery life.
+Older Fitbit watches do not have the Always-on option.
+With them, the display turns off automatically after a few seconds and does not always reliably turn on automatically.

-While the predecessor Versa has three control buttons, the Versa 2 has only one.
+Instead of three like its predecessor, the Fitbit Versa 2 has only one control button.
 The Versa Lite is also equipped with only one button.
-This can make it a little more difficult for athletes to operate the Versa Lite in some situations.
-Since you are more dependent on the display and swiping gestures, sweaty fingers can mean problems and a smudgy display during longer workouts.
+For athletes, this can make operation a little less comfortable in some situations.
+As the display and swiping gestures are more important, sweaty fingers can cause problems and a blurred display during longer workouts.

-The display can also be activated by a corresponding arm movement, if this option is activated in the settings.
-By holding down the button for a longer time, one gets to a shortcut menu in which Alexa or Fitbit Pay, for example, can be reached quickly.
+The display can also be activated by moving your arm if this option has been activated in the settings.
+By holding the key down for a longer time you can access a shortcut menu in which Alexa or Fitbit Pay, for example, can be reached quickly.

-The Versa 2 is mainly controlled by touch and swipe gestures.
+The Versa 2 is mainly controlled via touch and swipe gestures.
 The operation is very reliable and intuitive.
-However, we would have preferred at least three buttons to ensure reliable operation in every situation.
-All in all, however, the operation was successful, as the existing button can be used sensibly.
+However, we would have preferred at least three buttons to ensure reliable operation in any situation.
+Overall, however, the operation is successful because the existing buttons can be used sensibly.

-If you wipe down from the top of the screen, the new shortcuts menu and notifications are displayed.
-The shortcuts menu can be used to start the music player or to open the quick settings menu.
-In the quick settings, you can switch various functions on or off.
-For example Always-on, Sleep mode or Do not disturb.
-This wiping gesture works from any menu, even during training.
+If you swipe from the top edge of the screen to the bottom, the new shortcut menu and notifications are displayed.
+The shortcut menu can be used to start the music player or to open the quick setup menu.
+In the quick settings you can switch various functions on or off, for example Always-on, Sleep mode or Do not disturb.
+This swiping gesture works from any menu, even during training.

 Sports and Fitness

-You should know that the Versa 2 is not a high-end sports watch.
-For example, if you want to train at fast intervals, you may prefer to use HR chest straps.
-However, these are not supported by the Versa 2.
+In our Versa 2 review we would like to mention that this model is not a high-end sports watch, so if you want to train in quick intervals, for example, you’d probably prefer HR chest straps, however, these are not supported.
 In these cases we recommend to consider models from Garmin or Polar, as they offer more options in terms of sport.

-The Versa 2 has the full range of functions that Fitbit currently has to offer.
-It is well equipped for general workouts and hobby sports.
-Other pre-installed apps include running, cycling, swimming, treadmill, weights, interval timers and general workouts.
-Because the Versa 2 to 5 ATM is waterproof, it also survives the trip to the swimming pool.
+The watch has the full range of functions that the manufacturer currently offers.
+For general workouts and hobby sports, athletes are quite well equipped with it.
+Among the other pre-installed apps are for example running, cycling, swimming, treadmill, weights as well as interval timers and general workouts.
+Because the housing is waterproof up to 5 ATM, it also survives being taken to the swimming pool.

 For the training we start the pre-installed running app.
-For the Run app and the other installed apps there are setting options available, with which you can customize the app a little bit.
-These include settings for Connected GPS, adjusting the displayed data metrics and the option to automatically pause a workout (Auto-Pause).
+For the running app and the other installed apps, there are setting options available to customize the app a bit.
+These include settings for Connected GPS, adjusting the displayed data metrics and the option to pause a workout automatically (Auto-Pause).

-The middle row is scrollable, either by wiping gestures or the left button, and displays various data.
-Below it distance, pulse, time and more.
+The middle row is scrollable, either by swiping gestures or by the left button, and displays various data, among them the distance, heart rate, time and more.
 However, the Versa cannot keep up with the data field options and adjustability of a Garmin GPS sports watch.
-After all, it masters all important basics such as duration, current and average pace, heart rate or calories burned.
+After all, it masters all important basics like duration, current and average pace, heart rate or calories burned.

-Below are sample pictures for the available data pages.
+Below are some sample images for the available data pages.
 The bottom line always shows the elapsed time.
-But what should be displayed can be set.
-The upper line can also be adjusted in the same way:
+What is to be displayed there can be adjusted.
+The upper line can be adjusted in the same way:

-To switch on the display during training, move the arm like a classic wristwatch.
-The Always-on mode can also be activated in the settings, of course battery life is a burden.
+To switch the display on during the workout, the arm is moved like a classic wristwatch.
+In the settings, however, the always-on mode can also be activated here, as already mentioned on loads of battery life.

-The training can be stopped and resumed at any time.
-If you end your workout or reach a set goal, there is a summary.
+The training can be paused and continued at any time.
+When you finish the training or reach a set goal, there is a summary.

 During the test run, our Polar H10 HR chest strap was also used.
 This allows us to check whether the Versa 2 HR sensor measures the pulse accurately.
 The two measurement curves over time look like the following:

-All in all, the Versa 2 does not afford any major flaws except for the first yellow mark in the screenshot.
+All in all, the pulse sensor does not make any major mistakes except for the first yellow mark in the screenshot.
 At this point we walk up a bridge.
-Accordingly, the Polar H10 (blue) correctly records the greater effort, the heart rate goes up.
-The Versa 2, on the other hand, measures exactly the opposite, as if the heart rate were getting lower.
-But this is wrong.
-We cannot say what the Versa 2 measures at the second yellow mark.
-It looks as if the Versa 2 has suspended the measurement for a short time.
-In optical heart rate measurement many factors can falsify the measurement.
+Accordingly, the Polar H10 (blue) records the greater effort correctly, the heart rate goes up.
+The Versa 2, on the other hand, measures exactly the opposite, as if the heart rate is getting lower.
+What the watch measures at the second yellow mark, we cannot say.
+It looks as if it has suspended the measurement for a short time.
+With optical pulse measurement, many factors can falsify the measurement, see our FAQ article on optical pulse sensors in sports electronics.
 This means that HR measurements do not have to look like this for everyone.
-From time to time we have the case that an HR chest strap slips and delivers wrong HR measurements.
+Every now and then we have the case that even an HR chest strap slips and gives wrong HR measurements.